bcsefercik/markerless-robot-camera-calibration/README.md

 python3 test.py --config ../config/default.yaml
 ```

+### utils
+We use the code here during training, testing and inference.
+Small part of the code is taken from other code bases whose links are shared in the related comments.
+We also utilize several frameworks' methods whose information can be found in requirements.txt with the version data.

 ## Data
-Our data files are pickle files dumped with a single JSON object.
+Our data files are pickle files (<filename>.pickle) dumped with a single JSON object.
 JSON object structure is as follows:
 ```JSON
 {
     "points": "<Nx3 numpy.float32 matrix>",